-The company wants to caution readers that any forward-looking statements (those which talk about the company's or management's current expectations as to the future) in this Annual Report or made by the company management involve risks and uncertainties which may change based on various important factors.
+The company wants to caution readers that any forward-looking statements (those which talk about the company's or management's current expectations as to the future) in this Form 8-K or made by the company management involve risks and uncertainties which may change based on various important factors.
 Some of the factors which could cause future financial performance to differ materially from the expectations as expressed in any forward-looking statement made by or on behalf of the company include:

-- . changes in postal regulations - . timely development and acceptance of new products - . success in gaining product approval in new markets where regulatory approval is required - . successful entry into new markets - . mailers' utilization of alternative means of communication or competitors'
+- o changes in postal regulations - o timely development and acceptance of new products - o success in gaining product approval in new markets where regulatory approval is required - o successful entry into new markets - mailers' utilization of alternative means of communication or competitors' products - o our success at managing customer credit risk - o changes in interest rates - o the impact of the Year 2000 issue, including the effects of third parties' inabiliities to address the Year 2000 problem as well as the company's own readiness tem 8. - Financial Statements and Supplementary Data

-products

-- . our success at managing customer credit risk - . changes in interest rates - . the impact of the Year 2000 issue, including the effects of third parties' inabilities to address the Year 2000 problem as well as the company's own readiness